Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/index.rst

 2. the layer activations (forward),
 3. the gradients (backward),
 4. the optimizer states (e.g., Adam has two additional exponential averages per parameter) and
-5. model outputs and loss for each batch.
+5. model outputs and loss.

 |